March 25: Lady Day, in Sweden Waffle Day, which traditionally celebrates Archangel Gabriel's announcement of the birth of Jesus.

 Pinch of salt

 Mix the flour, the salt and the water to an even batter.
 Whip the cream and fold into the batter.
-Stir in the melted butter, and put on the griddle.
+Stir in the melted butter, and pour the mix on the griddle.

 Serve with jam of your choice and whipped cream.